mjaenm/starter-academic/content/research/optimization/index.md

 slides: ""
 ---
 ## Summary:
-Working with ​Prof. Arturo Hernandez and Prof. John McCall in black-box optimization methods.
-I analyzed population based algorithms that employ probabilistic models to guide the search process and that are built upon the Information
-Geometry (IG) framework.
+Working with Dr. Arturo Hernandez and Dr. John McCall in black-box optimization methods.
+I analyzed population based algorithms that employ probabilistic models to guide the search process and that are built upon the Information Geometry (IG) framework.
 Our goal was to introduce a novel global optimization algorithm.

 ## Research output:
 - Research stay in the Computational Intelligence Group at Robert Gordon University, UK.